haberdashPI/german_track/_research/plans.md

 # Plans

-## frequency analyses
+## data

-+ try a trial-by-trial FFT
-- try a time-frequency analysis
+- find the behavioral data
+- start analyzing the subjects
+- try DSS to clean the data, followed by MCCA to compress/analyze

 ### lower priority points
 - plot results on a scalp?

 ### even lower priority

 - check on the outlier points, maybe there is an issue with the number of data points
-- try DSS instead of MCCA
 - try an FIR filter instead of FFT (should avoid lobes, consistent with paper mounya sent)

-## revisit decoding

-+ try old approach, but using just the delta band instead of all bands (probably via FIR filter)
-+ Consider a cross subject approach, so that the training can incorporate all participants.

 ## semi-supervised decoding

 as a first pass:

 using nuisance mixing parameters for each windows block of the data, leave out switches, group by segments; should be linear, and so "easy" to train

+first approach to solve takes up too much memory: try a solution that uses only first-order derivative information

 ### more advanced semi-supervised (low priority)